confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 ```
 ksql> CREATE TABLE FOO (ROWKEY INT KEY, NAME STRING) WITH (...);
 Error: Line: 1, COL: 18: `KEY` used in table schema.
 Tables have primary keys.
 Please replace KEY with PRIMARY KEY in: ROWKEY INT KEY

+The following columns are defined as KEY columns.
+Tables do not support KEY columns, only PRIMARY KEY columns.
+Please add the `PRIMARY` key word.
+Columns:
+ROWKEY
+Tables have PRIMARY KEYs, which are unique and NON NULL.
+Streams have KEYs, which have no uniqueness or NON NULL constraints.
 ```

 ## Compatibility Implications